Blake Griffin & Kendall Jenner: Why His Teammates Think The Kardashian Curse Could Be Real

 First, the Clippers endure a 9-game losing streak; Then, Patrick Beverley undergoes season-altering knee surgery; Now, Blake? — Why the team thinks the ‘K-curse’ is real!

-Although Blake Griffin, 28, and Kendall Jenner‘s, 22, relationship is going strong, the rest of his 2017-18 NBA season could be in trouble.
+UPDATE: Griffin is reportedly out for two months, according to sources.
+He suffered a sprained MCL in his left knee and could miss two months, a source said Tuesday, Nov.
+28 [via ESPN]. — ORIGINAL: Although Blake Griffin, 28, and Kendall Jenner‘s, 22, relationship is going strong, the rest of his 2017-18 NBA season could be in trouble.
 During last night’s win [120-115] over the Lakers, Griffin suffered a left knee injury and had to exit in the fourth quarter.
 He became tangled underneath the Lakers basket when he fell to the floor after a brutal hit to his knee, which you can view below.
 With this being another unfortunate happening in the Clippers’ 2017-18 season, a source tells HollywoodLife.com that Griffin’s teammates are pretty worried the “Kardashian curse” could be working overtime.

 “Blake’s injury during the Lakers game has a lot of people in the organization worried about what the MRI results will reveal,” the insider says.
 “The team is not doing well right now, and this latest injury has some of them convinced that the Kardashian Curse is actually a real thing.”
 However, there’s still hope.
 Griffin is scheduled to undergo testing today, Nov.
 28. And, despite his visible pain on the court, he managed to get up and walk around.
 Hopefully his injury is nothing major.